f0ggee/Kaban/Architecture.md

-1)The scheme starts with generating a key which it will send to other servers(the main notes, we don't generate keys, only a key, this is mistake)
+1)The scheme starts with generating a key which it will send to other servers(the main notes, we don't generate keys, only a key, this is a  mistake)

-2)Then we generate a hash and sign it by master server's key.
-This has been added so that a server which will get a packet make sure it from the Master server truly
+2)Then we generate a hash and sign it with a  master server's key.
+This has been added so that a server which will get a packet make sure that it is from the Master server truly